haddocking/haddock3/docs/examples.md

 Two different protocols/workflows are illustrated:

-1) 10000 rigidbody docking models, selection of top500 and flexible refinement + EM of those
+1) 10000 rigidbody docking models, selection of top500 and flexible refinement + EM of those (`docking-antibody-antigen-CDR-accessible-full.cfg` and `docking-antibody-antigen-ranairCDR-full.cfg`)
-2) 10000 rigidbody docking modles, FCC clustering and selection of max 20 models per cluster followed by flexible refinement and EM (config files with `ctl` in their name).
+2) 10000 rigidbody docking models, FCC clustering and selection of max 20 models per cluster followed by flexible refinement and EM (`docking-antibody-antigen-CDR-accessible-clt-full.cfg` and `docking-antibody-antigen-ranairCDR-clt-full.cfg`).

 The `caprieval` module is called at various stages during the workflow to assess the quality of the models with respect to the known reference structure.

+### docking-protein-DNA

+A protein-DNA docking example making use of rather specific protein-DNA distance restraints defined in the `ambig.tbl` file in the `data` directory.

+Three different protocols/workflows are illustrated:

+1) 1000 rigidbody docking models, selection of top200 and flexible refinement + EM of those (`docking-protein-DNA-full.cfg`)
+2) 1000 rigidbody docking models, selection of top200 and flexible refinement + final refinement in explict solvent (water) of those (`docking-protein-DNA-mdref-full.cfg`)
+3) 1000 rigidbody docking models, FCC clustering and selection of max 20 models per cluster followed by flexible refinement and EM (`docking-protein-DNA-cltsel-full.cfg`).

+The `caprieval` module is called at various stages during the workflow to assess the quality of the models with respect to the known reference structure.

+Note the modified electrostatic treatment for DNA (`cdie` and `epsilon=78`) and the automatic definition of DNA restraints to maintain the double helix (`dnarest_on=true`).